MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 ## Where can I Install PowerShell?

-PowerShell 7 supports the following operating systems on x64, including:
+PowerShell 7 currently supports the following operating systems on x64, including:

-TODO: have Travis validate

 Windows 8.1, and 10
-Windows Server 2008 R2, 2012, 2012 R2, 2016, and 2019
+Windows Server 2012, 2012 R2, 2016, and 2019
 macOS 10.13+
-Red Hat Enterprise Linux (RHEL) / CentOS 7+
+Red Hat Enterprise Linux (RHEL) / CentOS 7
-Fedora 29+
+Fedora 30+
-Debian 9+
+Debian 9
-Ubuntu 16.04+
+Ubuntu LTS 16.04+
-openSUSE 15+
 Alpine Linux 3.8+

 Additionally, we support ARM32 and ARM64 flavors of Debian and Ubuntu, as well as ARM64 Alpine Linux.

 While not officially supported, the community has also provided packages for Arch and Kali Linux.